-Bypass flow monitoring at the POD is not necessary for passive bypass systems.
-However, permittees and licensees who are required to have passive bypass systems shall annually prepare a signed statement, with photographic evidence, certifying that the passive bypass system is still operational as designed.
+Bypass flow monitoring at the POD is not necessary for passive bypass systems, but all permittees and licensees are required to participate in the regional stream flow monitoring program defined in section 10.
+However, pPermittees and licensees who are required to have passive bypass systems shall annually prepare a signed statement, with photographic evidence, certifying that the passive bypass system is still operational as designed.
 This certification shall be submitted with Permittee Progress Reports, Reports of Licensee, or whenever requested by the State Water Board.
-Permittees and licensees may be required to participate in the regional stream flow monitoring program defined in section 10, once such a program is developed.

-5.2 Bypass Flow Monitoring and Reporting Requirements for OtherAutomated Computer-Controlled Bypass Systems
+5.2 Bypass Flow Monitoring and Reporting Requirements for Automated Computer-Controlled Other Bypass Systems

-If an alternateautomated computer-controlled bypass system is implemented, compliance with the minimum bypass flow, rate of diversion, and season of diversion requirements (as applicable) shall be demonstrated by continuous heurly-recording using automated flow measuring device(s) of at least the following information: bypass amount, and, where applicable, withdrawals (timing and volume) from the reservoir and reservoir stage.).
+If an automated computer-controlled alternate bypass system is implemented, compliance with the minimum bypass flow, -rate of diversion, and season of diversion requirements (as applicable) shall be demonstrated by hourly continuous recording using automated flow measuring device(s) at the bypass outlet, reservoir stage, stream temperature at the outlet, and withdrawals from the reservoir.
 The flow data shall be recorded on an hourly (or more frequent) basis so that it is retrievable and viewable using commonly available computer software.
 The flow data shall be submitted electronically in a spreadsheet format usable by MS Excel or a similar software program.
 The hourly data shall be presented both graphically and numerically for the previous reporting period, and shall be submitted with Permittee Progress Reports, Reports of Licensee, or whenever requested by the State Water Board.